 Small areas like side yards and narrow strips between streets and sidewalks can become difficult to maintain without thoughtful design.
-A very specific landscape should be planned with access, storage, microclimate conditions, drainage and slope, size and shape, and the surrounding landscape conditions in mind.
+Plan these areas carefully keeping access, storage, microclimate, drainage and slope, size and shape, in mind.
+Pay attention also to the surrounding landscape conditions.

-Grass in street berms, the area between the sidewalk and the curb, can be replaced with ground cover plants, low shrubs, mulch or any combination.
-Avoid vegetable gardens and perennial beds that may take lots of attention and disrupt the sidewalk area.
+Grass in the area between the sidewalk and the curb can be replaced with ground cover plants, low shrubs, mulch or any combination.
+Avoid planting vegetable gardens or the type of perennial beds that may take lots of attention and disrupt the sidewalk area.

 Use ground cover plants to eliminate small lawn areas.
 To create a privacy screen, use plants that do not require large amounts of water or maintenance.
 Decorative effects can be obtained with a combination of mulch colors, materials, sizes and configurations.

 Landscape choices on public right-of-ways may be restricted by municipal codes and regulations.
 Consult with the local municipality or homeowners associations before beginning work.
 Since most utility lines are in public rights-of-way, check with local utility companies before beginning any work.